anujdhawan/gcp-provisioning/README.md

 #### Arguments
 The following arguments must be provided when calling the script:

 * **first_name -** List of first names of the users that you would like to provision.
-Note that the list must be enclosed by brackets (i.e. "[" amd "]")
+Note that the list must be enclosed by brackets (i.e. "[" and "]")

 * **last_name -** List of last names of the users that you would like to provision.
-Note that the list must be enclosed by brackets (i.e. "[" amd "]")
+Note that the list must be enclosed by brackets (i.e. "[" and "]")

 * **email -** List of email addresses of the users that you would like to provision.
-Note that the list must be enclosed by brackets (i.e. "[" amd "]")
+Note that the list must be enclosed by brackets (i.e. "[" and "]")

 * **password -** Optional entry for the password that you would like to provision.
 If the password is not specified, a random password will be generated.
-Note that the list must be enclosed by brackets (i.e. "[" amd "]")
+Note that the list must be enclosed by brackets (i.e. "[" and "]")

 #### Usage
 Once the variables are set, run the script by issuing the following command: